Liroo/fricon_ex/README.md

 ## Project

-Fricon is a project about trading. 💸 Its ambition is to provide an easy way to automatize an easy way to trade with little knowledge of the stock market.
+Fricon is a project about trading. 💸 Its ambition is to provide an easy way to automatize the trading with little knowledge of the stock market.

-It's a open-source self hosted solution that you can use with the front that will comes together (not yet developped).
+It's an open-source self hosted solution that you can use with the front that will comes together (not yet developped).

 The API will be split in parts such as:
   - API: a REST API that render json.
 Used for any comunication with external client.